-An album with myself and sax/flute player Scott Sheerin from 1981 with Daniel Lanois at the controls at Grant Ave.
+An album with myself on six and twelve string guitar with sax/flute player Scott Sheerin from 1981 with Daniel Lanois at the controls at Grant Ave.
 Studios, Hamilton, Ontario produced by Canadian folk musician David Essig.
-Recorded live to tape over two or three days.
+Recorded live to tape over two days.

 Appearances on some of the tracks were made by Canadian musicians Scott Merritt and Bob Becker with Kimberly Boyce, Carleen Amos and Paula Hassard.
 Contributions were also made by Jude Johnson and Rob Wallinger.

-This music lives on as a part of Yukon’s musical heritage.
-I like to think that time hasn’t eroded or dulled the shine of my music.
-With this passage of time it still resonates for many listeners.
+Hopefully this music will live on as a part of Yukon’s musical heritage.
+I like to think that time hasn’t eroded or dulled the lustre of our music.
+It still resonates for many listeners.
 I hope it does for you as well!

 This next track is a little more accessible from one of our sessions while exploring new ideas.
 My dad’s art serves as the background.
-There’s a bit of distortion here and there because the remix was recorded too hot.
-Will fix at some point.Views: 24943
+There’s a bit of distortion here and there because the remix had some issues.
+Will revisit at some point.Views: 24943